jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 11-12
 H.S.

 Yoga is an ancient discipline known for its health and relaxation benefits.
 It includes breath control, meditation, and the physical practice of specific body postures known as asanas.
 Yoga can also increase strength and flexibility, while improving posture and balance.
 This vinyasa style class will feature a steady flow of movement and focus on traditional form and proper alignment to reach the full potential of each pose.
 The curriculum will include fundamental studies of anatomy and kinesiology.
-An additional focus will be teaching students how to regulate their body°Øs stress response, and each block will conclude with simple meditation practices to supplement the physical health benefits of exercise.
+An additional focus will be teaching students how to regulate their body‚Äôs stress response, and each block will conclude with simple meditation practices to supplement the physical health benefits of exercise.
 Yoga is suitable for any level of student, open to all ranges of ability, athleticism, and even those with physical limitations.